helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 20170314: ebarault was here and said `helyo world!
 ```

-**Note**: You will note that the Readme.md does not contain the content of our second commit, it misses the Isn't "_this a wonderful day?_" addition.
+**Note**: You will note that the Readme.md does not contain the content of our second commit, it misses the "_Isn't this a wonderful day?_" addition.
 It's because git has rewinded back our branch back to point where it is aligned with the master branch, and is now applying back our commits one by one.
-A conflict occured while applying the first of our two commits, hence the content of the Readme at this stage.
+A conflict occured while applying the first of our two commits, hence the content of the **README.md** file at this stage.

 All good, now save the file, `git add` it, and finish the `rebase` thanks to the `--continue` option:
 ```
-$git add.
+$git add .
 $git rebase --continue
 ```